AbduAwad/vscode-workflow-manager/README.md

 ## Features
 The vsCode extension for NSP WFM allows a user to:

-* Connect to a remote WFM.
+* Connect to a remote WFM on any NSP.
 * Download the full workflow, action, and jinja templates list.
 * Create new workflows, actions, and templates (with a predefined template).
 * Access and Edit WFM's workflow definitions, views, and documentations.